 Outbid for each other.

 Dr. John Gottman has been studying marriage for over 40 years.
 He says that in any relationship partners will make regular “bids” for attention.
 How the spouse responds to the bid has a huge impact on marital happiness.
 The bids are actually simple requests for connection like when my husband says, “Did you hear that the Gators won last night?”
 The ball is then in my court.
 I can respond by “turning away” or “turning toward” Mark.
+This can also be done through texting.
+Mark is a great encourager to me through his texts.
+I make sure to respond to these requests as I recieve them.

 Couples who turn toward each other, in Gottman’s study, by engaging the bidder and showing interest, won with marriages that outlasted those who rejected the bid for attention.
 Outbid and your marriage will outlast.